Docker Deployment

 Engine-Only Mode

-Section titled “Engine-Only Mode”For headless setups (MCP server, or API-only):
+Section titled “Engine-Only Mode”For headless / API-only setups:

 Section titled “Migrating from Local to Docker”If you’ve been running lynox locally (via npx or pnpm), you can move to Docker without losing any data.
 Everything lives in ~/.lynox/ — just mount it: